Originally published May 3, 2013, updated September 12, 2021

 - Finally, add the lemon juice and olive oil.
 Mix through and serve with a little extra parsley on top.

 Ezme can be served by itself as a cold starter or a meze.
 It also works extremely well as an accompaniment to grilled meat (especially lamb) or fish.
 The spicier versions should be served with fresh white bread.
-Ayran, the traditional Anatolian yoghurt drink is a wonderfully refreshing accompaniment, as is a light white wine.
+Ayran, the traditional Anatolian yogurt drink is a wonderfully refreshing accompaniment, as is a light white wine.